crowdcst/app-ws/README.md

 ## What's expected of you

 As a general rule, you own this app and can structure it however you want.
 This **could** mean reorganizing things and **probably** means adding routes, controllers, models, and specs as you feel is necessary.
+ES6 is strongly encouraged.

 **Use the tools and libraries you enjoy using.**